*UPDATED as of November 2017!! Including New and improved Hotels

 This is not an area to go shopping or party in, it’s an area to relax and enjoy the fresh air and sunshine.
-We usually stay at Serenity Resort, which is always very relaxing and out of the way however this resort doesn’t have a very swimmable beach but they do have a great pool and a few rooms with private pools.
-They also offer a free shuttle to a local beach if you do want to spend the day under an umbrella with sand between your toes.
+We’ve stayed at Serenity Resort, which is always very relaxing and out of the way however this resort doesn’t have a very swimmable beach but they do have a great pool and the majority of rooms come with a private pool.

 Rawai beach is close to the very popular Phromthep Cape look out, where people go to see beautiful sunsets each night.
 If you are in the area check it out, its worth getting there a little earlier than sunset to get a good spot!